christophernhill/rc_howtos/examples/UsingDMTCP/README.md

     for line in file('test.time'):
          print line,

-1. I added the modules needed.
+1. I added the modules needed using the commands:

-    **module add engaging/dmtcp/2.4.0**
+   module add engaging/dmtcp/2.4.0

-    **module add engaging/openmpi/1.8.8**
+   module add engaging/openmpi/1.8.8
+   module add engaging/python/2.7.8   << because my code is a python code

-2. I changed the partition ( for my test I picked the default which run a job for 15 minutes)
+2. I changed the slurm partition ( for my test I picked the default which run a job for 15 minutes)
 \#SBATCH --partition=sched_any_quicktest

  or just comment out the line to pick the default slurm partition

  \##SBATCH --partition=sched_any_quicktest

-3. change the time dmtcp will take a checkpoint at i (I edited slurm_launch.job file  and changed the line start_coordinator -i 300). -i will checkpoint automatically every number of second (300 seconds in my example).
+3. I changed checkpoint time  dmtcp will take a snapshot (I edited slurm_launch.job file  and changed the line start_coordinator -i 300). for info, -i will checkpoint automatically every number of second (300 seconds in my example).

-4. add the code needed to be run in the slurm_launch.job file (dmtcp_launch --rm mpirun ./date.py)
+4. I added the code needed to be run in the slurm_launch.job file (dmtcp_launch --rm mpirun ./date.py)

 5. run the job with: sbatch slurm_launch.job

-  The user will end up with dmtcp_command.${SLURM_JOBID} ( --job-name=dmtcp_command ) and any output file.
+  The user will end up with dmtcp_command.${SLURM_JOBID} ( In my case I got dmtcp_command.2343124 ) and the outpufile specified in slurm_launch.job file.

 6. To restart the job from the last check point, run : sbatch slurm_restart.job.